Kay Ivey: Succession and elections

-In September 2017, Ivey announced that she was running for election to a full term in the 2018 gubernatorial election.
+In September 2017, Ivey announced that she would seek election to a full term in the 2018 gubernatorial election.
+Ivey won a full term in 2018, defeating Democratic nominee Walt Maddox.

+In June 2021, Ivey's office announced her decision to run for a second full term as governor in 2022.
+Ivey drew 14 challengers by the time the candidate qualification period closed.
+Eight of those running against her were doing so in the Republican primary.
+Ivey won the Republican primary and defeated Democratic nominee Yolanda Flowers in the general election.

+Tenure

+Ivey is the longest-serving female governor in American history.

-Roy Moore and the 2017 special election for U.S. Senate
+2017 U.S. Senate special election

-Former U.S. Senator Jeff Sessions (R-AL) resigned from that office in February 2017 to serve as U.S. Attorney General, whereupon then-Governor Bentley chose Luther Strange to succeed Sessions in the Senate until a special election, which Bentley controversially scheduled to align with the 2018 general election instead of sooner.
+Former U.S. Senator Jeff Sessions resigned from that office in February 2017 to serve as U.S. Attorney General, whereupon then-Governor Bentley chose Luther Strange to succeed Sessions in the Senate, pending a special election that Bentley controversially scheduled for 2018 instead of sooner.
 When Ivey succeeded Bentley, she rescheduled the special election for December 12, 2017.

 After former Alabama Chief Justice Roy Moore won the Republican nomination for that U.S. Senate seat, The Washington Post published an article revealing allegations of sexual abuse against minors by Moore, which caused many Republican voters and groups in Alabama to withdraw their support for him.
 There began to be discussion as to whether Ivey would delay the election to allow the Republicans to field an alternative candidate.
 Ivey subsequently said: "The election date is set for December 12.
 Were [Strange] to resign I would simply appoint somebody to fill the remaining time until we have the election on December 12."
 Ivey stated on November 17 that although she had no reason to disbelieve the allegations, she intended to vote for Moore to protect the Republican majority in the U.S. Senate, a statement for which she was criticized.
 Moore lost the special election to former U.S. Attorney and Democratic nominee Doug Jones.
 On December 28 Ivey and Alabama Secretary of State John Merrill certified the senatorial election result despite an attempt by the Moore campaign to delay certification over unsubstantiated accusations of voter fraud.